FAQs about artificial intelligence and teaching

 Isn’t use of AI cheating?

-No, not necessarily.
-If students have a chatbot write an essay and then submit the unaltered bot-generated material as their own, that is certainly cheating.
+Not necessarily.
+If students have a chatbot write an essay or code and then submit the unaltered bot-generated material as their own, that is certainly cheating.
 Beyond that, the lines between right and wrong are blurry.
-Some experts in technology and writing expect co-writing with generative AI to soon be the norm.
+Some experts in technology and writing expect co-creation with generative AI to become the norm.
 Right now, that approach seems odd because it is new and deviates from approaches we have traditionally used.
-Using generative AI to help with ideas, research, and even drafts may help students gain confidence in their writing and lead to better work.
-It will be up to instructors to guide students in ethical use of generative AI, though.
-How much AI use is too much?
+Using generative AI to help with ideas, research, and even drafts may help students gain confidence in their work.
+It will be up to instructors to guide students in ethical use of generative AI, though, and to help them learn to work with and adapt AI-generated material.
+We will need to consider many questions about use of generative AI in learning, including these: How much AI use is too much?
 When does work become students’ original creations even if they started with a draft from a chatbot?
 How can partnering with generative AI help students develop their critical thinking skills?
-Those are just a few of the questions we all must work through.

 Do I have to use AI in my classes?